syscl/M3800/README.md

 Change Log
 ----------------
+2016-6-24

+- Replaced FakeSMC with slice's one for further 10.12 support.
+- Updated Clover to r3556 for further 10.12 support.
+- Updated AppleALC with my modification and optimisation for M3800/XPS9530.

 2016-6-12

 - Added i5-4200H model support credit busymilk for his [hint] (https://github.com/syscl/M3800/issues/25) reminding me that there's i5 model existed in M3800/XPS9530.